foureyez/ng-data-table/README.md

 * Data-Table library source is located in projects/data-table.

 ## Usage
-To use this library in your project just install the dependency by running `npm install --save data-table`.
+To use this library in your project just install the dependency by running `npm i @foureyez/ng-data-table`.

 ### Basic Table
 ```html